rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 The `Foo` trait definition and the `impl Foo for i32` are perfectly valid
 Rust: we're kind of recursively using our `Foo` impl in order to show that the associated value indeed implements `Foo`, but that's ok.
-But if we translates this to our well-formedness setting, the compiler proof process inside the `Foo` impl is the following: it starts with proving that the well-formedness goal `WellFormed(i32: Foo)` is true.
+But if we translate this to our well-formedness setting, the compiler proof process inside the `Foo` impl is the following: it starts with proving that the well-formedness goal `WellFormed(i32: Foo)` is true.
 In order to do that, it must prove the following goals: `Implemented(i32: Foo)` and